Gulf of Mexico: 1 million gallons of oil collected from 18-year-old spill over past three years

-The MC20 platform, operated by Taylor Energy, collapsed in an underwater mudslide caused by Hurricane Ivan in 2004, spilling oil into the Gulf of Mexico.
-The oil continues to leak from the damaged wells and this is described as the longest-running oil spill in the U.S. history.
+The MC-20 platform, operated by Taylor Energy, collapsed in an underwater mudslide caused by Hurricane Ivan in 2004, spilling oil into the Gulf of Mexico.
+The oil continues to leak from the damaged wells and this is described as the longest-running oil spill in U.S. history.

-In an update last week, the U.S. Coast Guard informed that 1,016,929 gallons of oil have been collected – as of 12 July 2022 – from the MC-20 site with oil being captured, contained, and removed from the site since April 2019, while a permanent plan to effectively and safely decommission the oil wells at the MC-20 site is being developed.
+In an update last week, the U.S. Coast Guard informed that 1,016,929 gallons of oil were collected – as of 12 July 2022 – from the MC-20 site with oil being captured, contained, and removed from the site since April 2019.
+A permanent plan to effectively and safely decommission the oil wells at the MC-20 site is being developed.

 Capt.
 Kelly Denning, the Coast Guard’s Federal On-Scene Coordinator for the incident, remarked: “The near elimination of the surface sheen and collection and removal of more than one million gallons of oil from the site over the previous three years is a major milestone in the Coast Guard’s efforts to contain the MC-20 oil spill that has affected the waters off the Gulf Coast for years.

 “Though the containment system is considered a great success, the federal government is exploring all available response options, including to properly decommission the impacted wells on site.”

 Furthermore, a subsea containment system – which was designed, fabricated, installed, and operated by Couvillion Group, specifically in response to the incident – continues to collect an average of 900 gallons of oil per day with the Coast Guard overseeing continuous oil collection and necessary system maintenance.